-This morning we will be up early to return to the festival ground to witness the unfurling of the Throngdrel, a giant applique thangka depicting a seated guru Rinpoche; a truly unique spectacle, which only happens once a year.
-We then head to the dzong, where we can go inside and take a look around.
-We then drive a little higher up to Ta Dzong, the old watch tower, which now houses the Bhutanese National Museum.
-We will have a quick tour of the museum, which is home to lots of ceremonial masks and costumes used at festivals, before setting off on trek.
-We drive further up the track to around 2800m, where our trek crew and horses will be waiting, and begin trekking.
-It is a steady climb through forest up to the Jili La, a pass at around 3490m, from where we can see Jili Dzong.
-We camp just below the pass.
+We start the morning with a visit to Paro Dzong, where we can go inside and take a look around this impressive fortress.
+We then drive a little higher up to Ta Dzong, the old watch tower, which now houses the fascinating Bhutanese National Museum.
+We will also be able to have a quick tour of the museum, which houses lots of ceremonial masks and costumes used at religious festivals, before setting off on trek.
+Returning to our vehicle, we drive further up the track to around 2800m where we meet our trek crew and the horses and begin trekking through apple orchards and cultivated terracing.
+It is a steady climb through temperate forest up to the Jili La, a pass at around 3490m, from where we can see Jili Dzong.
+We camp just below the pass in a small meadow.
+This is a splendid spot to camp high above the Paro Valley.